junaidzm13/COMP2113_40/README.md

 2. **Name:** REHMAN Ismail Abdul | **UID:** 3035604520

 ### Game description:
-We have planned to implement a game called ludo.
-A game that accommodates 2, 3 or 4 players, which will be asked at the start of game.
-Each player has four tokens at start and will play on their own (in other words no teams will be allowed).
+We have implemented a game called ludo.
+The game will accommodate 2, 3 or 4 players.
+Each player will have four tokens at the start and will play on their own (in other words no teams will be allowed).
 Each player will roll a dice on their turn and will move tokens accordingly.
 Each player’s goal is to finish the whole round of the board with each of the four tokens to win.
 The player who finishes all the rounds first would be ranked first and the other players are ranked accordingly.
 More information can be found here: https://en.wikipedia.org/wiki/Ludo_(board_game)

-### Basic rules and regulations:
+### Game manual:
+## How to setup / play:

+## Rules and regulations
   - Each player has their own unique starting point called base.
   - Token can only come out of the base with a number 6 on a dice.
   -	If the player gets a 6 on a dice, the player gets another turn.